RouninMedia/DaNIS3H-Declarative-Events/README.md

 What we ***can't achieve*** with either of the two approaches above is declare event listeners inline _while_ maintaining a _Separation of Concerns_.

+We also can't declare multiple event listeners of the same type as inline HTML attributes.

 Enter **Da3SH Declarative Events**:

 ```
 <button type="button" class="myButton" data-events="{«click:myFunction1» : {«eventListener» : «click», «eventAction» : «myFunction1»}, «click:myFunction2» : {«eventListener» : «click», «eventAction» : «myFunction2»}}">Click Here</button>